ver228/tierpsy-tracker/docs/HOWTO.md

 python3 cmd_scripts/TierpsyTrackerConsole.py
 ```

+The main widget should look like the one below:

 ![TierpsyTrackerConsole](https://cloud.githubusercontent.com/assets/8364368/26398704/30c17b10-4072-11e7-9a90-d3e9e394ef9d.png)

 ## Set Parameters

-This widget is used to setup the parameters used by [Batch Processing Multiple Files](#batch-processing-multiple-files) Explanation of each parameter can be found by
+This widget is used to setup the parameters used by [Batch Processing Multiple Files](#batch-processing-multiple-files).

+The main purpose of this interface is help the user to select the parameters for [video compression](EXPLANATION#COMPRESS).

 ![SetParameters](https://cloud.githubusercontent.com/assets/8364368/26410507/6df7ef54-409b-11e7-8139-9ce99daf69cb.gif)

 ![SetBgndSubt](https://cloud.githubusercontent.com/assets/8364368/26410958/95a8c09a-409c-11e7-9fc9-14dafeabb467.gif)

+Explanation of each parameter can be found by using the contextual help (but the mouse over the input and wait a few seconds for the [tooltip](https://en.wikipedia.org/wiki/Tooltip).

 ## Batch Processing Multiple Files